sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/run-node/run-testnet-relayer-and-challenger.md

       }
     ```

 3. Config your database settings.
-We Support mysql or sqlite.
+We support mysql or sqlite.

     mysql example:
     ```